baer/ericbaer.com/content/emo-link.md

 ## Why aren't IRIs everywhere?

-The short answer is that backward compatibility is a bitch.
+The short answer is that backward compatibility is a bitch, and nobody wants to [break the Internet](https://developer.chrome.com/blog/smooshgate/).

-The longer answer is that nobody wants to [break the Internet](https://developer.chrome.com/blog/smooshgate/).
-A simple HTTP request passes through a LOT of [software and hardware](https://aws.amazon.com/blogs/mobile/what-happens-when-you-type-a-url-into-your-browser/), and there is no assurance that any of it will support IRIs.
+The longer answer is that a simple HTTP request passes through a LOT of [software and hardware](https://aws.amazon.com/blogs/mobile/what-happens-when-you-type-a-url-into-your-browser/), and there is no assurance that any of it will support IRIs.
 To maintain backward compatibility with existing URI infrastructure, IRIs are usually mapped to URIs using percent-encoded ASCII values before being sent.
 Basically, just a call to `encodeURIComponent`.

 This may seem like a non-starter, but there is a trick!
 Modern browsers support IRIs by _displaying_ them in their native character sets but _converting them_ to URI before sending the request.
 So, while the actual URI over the wire may be long and ugly, all people see is the IRI.